 Click the File tab in Outlook, click the Automatic Replies button, click Send automatic replies, and then write your out-of-office message and schedule it for display.

-To turn off the notification in Outlook and thereby remove the message from your Skype for Business (Lync) display
+To turn off the notification in Outlook and thereby remove the message from your Lync display

 Click the File tab in Outlook, and then click the Turn off button in the Automatic Replies panel.
-(It can take up to thirty minutes for the note to disappear from your Skype for Business (Lync) display.)
+(It can take up to thirty minutes for the note to disappear from your Lync display.)

-Click the Options button on the Skype for Business (Lync) main window.
+Click the Options button on the Lync main window.

 Select the Update my presence based on my calendar information check box.

-Select the Display my Out of Office information to contacts in my Friends and Family, Workgroup, and Colleagues privacy relationships check box to sync your Skype for Business (Lync) and Outlook accounts.
+Select the Display my Out of Office information to contacts in my Friends and Family, Workgroup, and Colleagues privacy relationships check box to sync your Lync and Outlook accounts.
 (Clear the check box to not have them synchronized.)